Alexander Dirom: Family

 He was brother of Sophia Dirom who married Captain George Duff RN (killed at the Battle of Trafalgar).

 Dirom married the wealthy Magdalen Passley (1772–1853) of Mount Annan in Dumfriesshire, in Edinburgh on 3 August 1793 and thereafter adopted the title Dirom of Mount Annan.
 They had 12 recorded children including sons: Lt John Pasley Dirom, Sophia Dirom, Captain Alexander Dirom, Robert Dirom, Andrew Dirom, William Maxwell Dirom, Francis Moira Dirom and Admiral James Dirom.

-Their daughter, Leonora Anne Dirom, married Rev William Muir FRSE (1787–1869).
+Their daughter, Leonora Anne Dirom, married William Muir.
 Other daughters included Magdalen Jemima Dirom and Sophia Dirom.

 Artistic recognition

 There is a "school of Raeburn" 3/4 length portrait, supposedly of him, which has Dirom's face painted onto an ensign in the red uniform of a regiment to which Dirom never belonged.